Sypher12233/Full-Stack-Dev-JS/JS/README.md

 In our blog application, we use an intermediate function to format incoming data from the database for our new feature that will render the data.
 To test this integration, we would no longer mock how that raw data is formatted and then displayed.
 We would, however, still mock the raw data coming in from the database.

-##### Summary #####
+##### Summary: Mocking In Tests #####

 Mocks are helpful tools that allow us to more accurately test units of code by limiting the impacts of other potential sources for bugs to emerge from.
 Though they can be useful in unit testing, we should make sure to use mocks sparingly to ensure that integration of internal services can be tested comprehensively.

 #### 3. Spies with Sinon ####

 Step aside, James Bond!
 In this article, you’ll learn about spies in the context of testing and about the Sinon.js library.

 ##### What are Spies? #####

-In testing, a *spy* is a function that observes and records information about another function’s calls including arguments, return value, the this value, and exceptions thrown (if any).
+In testing, a _spy_ is a function that observes and records information about another function’s calls including arguments, return value, the this value, and exceptions thrown (if any).
 The information that is observed by the spy can then be used in assertions for testing.

 As an example, let’s say we are testing a top-secret application with a feature to receive a message, display for 5 seconds, then delete it.
 We can wrap a spy around this unit to keep track of how many messages were received, what the messages said, if any errors were thrown, etc. Using its stealthy powers of espionage, a spy won’t change anything about how the function operates, it will just observe what happens.